-The Department of Alumni Affairs offers opportunities that foster meaningful lifelong relationships with the school and the growing community of nursing professionals.
+The Department of Alumni Affairs offers opportunities that foster meaningful lifelong relationships with the college and the growing community of nursing professionals.
 Regardless of which school you attended, our alumni are part of an incredible network across the country.

-Barnes-Jewish College Alumni Association includes all past graduates of Barnes-Jewish College Goldfarb School of Nursing at Barnes-Jewish College and graduates from our legacy schools - Barnes-Jewish College of Nursing, Barnes Hospital School of Nursing, Barnes College of Nursing and Jewish Hospital School of Nursing.
+Barnes-Jewish College Alumni Association includes all past graduates of Barnes-Jewish College Goldfarb School of Nursing and graduates from our legacy schools - Barnes-Jewish College of Nursing, Barnes Hospital School of Nursing, Barnes College of Nursing and Jewish Hospital School of Nursing.